tolkienforum/ipb-convert-gallery3/README.md

 - Login to the IP.Board administration console and go to the converter app.
 - Start a new conversion.
 Choose the *Menalto Gallery 3* converter.
 Some steps will require additional information.

+### Post-Conversion Tasks

+- Adjust the permissions
+- recount / rebuild the categories and albums
+- lock (or uninstall) the converter
+- Turn your gallery online again (it is set to offline once the conversion starts)

 ## Log-Files and Errors:

 Usually the conversion fails with some SQL error.
 It can be found in *<IP.Board_Home>/cache/sql_error_latest.cgi*